digitalis-io/k3s-on-prem-production/README.md

 # K3s Lightweight Kubernetes made ready for production

-This repo contains the playbook needed to set up an on-premises K3s cluster and securize it
+This repo contains the playbook needed to set up an on-premises K3s cluster and securize it.

+The accompanying blog for this project is found here: https://digitalis.io/blog/kubernetes/k3s-lightweight-kubernetes-made-ready-for-production-part-1/

 ## Included roles